 Supporting the continued roll-out of "fee modulation practices" across extended producer responsibility (EPR) schemes would also contribute to improving pricing signals at the end of product lifecycle stage, by ensuring that those producers that develop products with increased durability, reusability and recyclability pay lower waste management fees.
-However, as noted in a previous Aldersgate Group report, the Commission should support work to improve the governance, data collection and transparency of EPR schemes to ensure they become more effective.22

-Elements of good governance - such as clear delineation of roles, systematic monitoring and data collection, transparency, enforcement, stakeholder consultation and adequate resources for oversight - are critical and lacking in many EPR systems23.
-It is important that these schemes are designed at least to ensure that the costs linked to the separate collection and the end-of-life treatment of products are fully covered24.
-They must also be developed in a way that is compatible with schemes that already exist in different localities to ensure that there are no unnecessary overlaps and added costs to business.
+However, as noted in a previous Aldersgate Group report, the Commission should support work to improve the governance, data collection and transparency of EPR schemes to ensure they become more effective.
+Elements of good governance - such as clear delineation of roles, systematic monitoring and data collection, transparency, enforcement, stakeholder consultation and adequate resources for oversight - are critical and lacking in many EPR systems.
+It is important that these schemes are designed at least to ensure that the costs linked to the separate collection and the end-of-life treatment of products are fully covered.